Having trouble shading drawings? I understand, I've been there!

 Now, depending on a few factors, you can change how each part of the object you’re shading looks like.
 These factors are Distance, Thickness, and Pressure.
 Each one of these will have a different effect depending on how you use them.

 Experiment with this!
 For example, try to increase the Distance between the lines.

 The intensity of the shadow will be weaker than if they were close together.
 In short, drawing the lines closer to each other will give you a darker shadow, but if you put some distance between them, the lighter your shadow will be.

 Let’s try something different!
-Thickness can have different effects in your shadows.
+Thickness can have different effects in your drawings of shadows.

 Thicker lines can represent a bigger area of the same type of shadow being used, this means that the shadow area will have a higher contrast if you only use thick lines.
 When you use thinner lines, however, it will make the area that you’re shading less contrasting and will be easier to blend with other nearby shadows.

 Finally for the Pressure, the stronger the line is, the darker the overall area will look like.
 The opposite is also true, where a softer pressure level will make the shadow area lighter.

 Now you shouldn’t just choose one type (for example, large distance, thick lines and high pressure) and go with it for the whole shading.
 It’s best if you try to mix different levels of Distance, Pressure, and Thickness according to the area that you’re shading so that everything blends well together.